-Feltpen Fadeout (FF) is designed for the final removal of stains left from inks, dyes, boot polish, and red spray cans.
-It has so many useful applications and can make ALL the difference in the final stages of your removal jobs so you can leave them looking perfect.
+Feltpen Fadeout (FF) is designed for the final removal of stains left from permanent markers, inks, dyes, boot polish, and red spray cans.
+It has so many useful cleaning applications and can make ALL the difference in the final stages of removals, to help ensure you achieve perfect results in the end.

 We like to think about it as ‘the missing link’ in professional removals!
 You won’t always need it, but when you need it, you REALLY need it.

-Use Feltpen Fadeout for inks and dyes that stain porous masonry, brick or stone.
+Use Feltpen Fadeout for final removal of permanent markers, inks and dyes that stain porous masonry, brick stone, concrete & tile.

-Use Feltpen Fadeout for the complete removal of red spray can paint.
+Use Feltpen Fadeout for the complete removal of red spray can paint (includes all colors that include red such as purple, pink, orange, brown).
 Use it before or after rinsing Bare Brick Stone and Masonry Graffiti Remover.

 Here are a few tips.